-If there is one thing that should be on your Southeast Asia Bucket List it should be chasing waterfalls in Bali.
+If there is one thing that should be on your Bali Bucket List it should be chasing waterfalls in Bali.
 North, South, East and West, waterfalls seem to be hiding everyone on this beautiful island.
 From small waterfalls hidden in caves, to waterfalls that simply look to be coming straight out of heaven, Bali has them all.
 Take a break from the hot days and swim in refreshing cold water, and oh, don’t forget to charge your camera because you will want a photo of these places!
 So keep on reading to find out which of Bali’s Waterfalls should be on your Bali bucket list!

 Bali’s 5 Most Beautiful Waterfalls